mxwllmadden/figurefodder/README.md

 # Gallery

 A selection of available iconography is shown below.
-Explore the Repo for additional icons and diagrams.
+Explore the repo for additional icons and diagrams.

 ## Featured